Probabilistic Counters for Privacy Preserving Data Aggregation: Probabilistic Counters --- preliminaries

 for $l\in\NN$ and $n\in\NN_0$ with starting and boundary conditions $p_{0,1}=1$, $p_{0,l}=0$ for $l\gs 2$ and $p_{n,0}=0$ for $n\in \NN_0$.

 \paragraph{Accuracy versus Differential Privacy}

-An accuracy of Morris Counter has been thoroughly analysed in various classical papers.
-First detailed analysis was proposed by Philippe Flajolet in \cite{flajolet1985approximate}.
-Here we present the essence of theorems presented in this paper, which will be useful later on: \begin{fact} Let $M_n$ denote Morris Counter after $n$ successive incrementation requests.
-Then this random variable has an expected value $\EE{M_n} \approx \log(n) - 0.273225$ (in this paper $\log$ states for binary logarithm) and a variance $\mathrm{Var}(M_n) \approx 0.763177$. \end{fact} Realize that Fact \ref{fact:flajolet} guarantees good accuracy of Morris Counter and also high concentration of $M_n$ around its average --- a characteristic desirable in order to satisfy differential privacy definition.
-Fact \ref{fact:flajolet} justifies a definition of moving discrete intervals:
+The accuracy of Morris Counter has been thoroughly analysed in various classical papers.
+The first detailed analysis was proposed by Ph.~Flajolet in \cite{flajolet1985approximate}.
+In this part, we present the essence of theorems presented in this paper, which will be useful later on.

+First, we provide the asymptotics of the expected value and the variance of Morris Counter, with precise numerical approximations of constants: \begin{fact} Let $M_n$ denote Morris Counter after $n$ successive increment requests.
+Then this random variable has an expected value $\EE{M_n} \approx \log(n) - 0.27395$ (in this paper $\log$ states for binary logarithm) and a variance $\mathrm{Var}(M_n) \approx 0.763014$. \end{fact}

+Realize that Fact \ref{fact:flajolet} guarantees high concentration of $M_n$ around its average --- a characteristic desirable in order to satisfy differential privacy definition.
+Fact \ref{fact:flajolet} also justifies a definition of moving discrete intervals: